eosc-life/WP2_workshop_tool_packaging/README.md

 # Build Your Own Conda Recipe - Cellprofiler

 This tutorial aims to provide a step-by-step instruction on how to build your own conda recipe locally from scratch.
-Cellprofiler v3.1.9 was chosen as an example for illustration purpose, due to its popularity in the imaging field.
-The instructions in this tutorial can also be used as general steps for creating recipe locally.
+CellProfiler v3.1.9 was chosen as an example for illustration purposes, due to its popularity in the imaging field.
+The instructions in this tutorial can also be used as general steps for creating a recipe locally.

-## Pre-requisite
+## Pre-requisites

-This tutorial is based on the following software versions.
+This tutorial is based on the following software versions:
  1. Anaconda or Miniconda
  2. Python 2.7
  3. conda 4.8